yingchuwang/COVID-19-CASES-PREDICTION/README.md

 ### Combine data and export

-Combine the statistics data and cases data.
-Export it as a csv file.
+After preprocessing, I combined the statistics data and cases data and exported it as a csv file: https://github.com/yingchuwang/COVID-19-CASES-PREDICTION/blob/main/data.csv